BYU-AUVSI/metis/README.md

 The planner first tries to fly directly into the wind.
 If that commanded chi angle would hit an obstacle or go out of bounds, it iterates on the command chi angle by adding 15 degrees until it finds a successful waypoint path.

-## Current Task
-This is a description about this planner

 ---

 # Path Planner